kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

   - Create a free account on [bitly](https://bitly.com/) to create a shortlink for the new Enhancement Tracking Board following the pattern `k8sxyy-enhancements` e.g., <https://bit.ly/k8s127-enhancements>.
 - Make a [pull request](https://github.com/kubernetes/sig-release/pull/1411) to add the shortlinked Enhancement Tracking Board to the current release page in [sig-release][sig-release].
 - Make a pull request to add the shortlinked Enhancement Tracking Board to [kubernetes/enhancements README page](https://github.com/kubernetes/enhancements#enhancements-tracking-board).
 - Find [Issues][enhancements-issues] from previous milestone that have graduated to Stable.
-Remove `tracked/yes` or `tracked/no` labels.
 Check to see if the KEP status has been updated to `implemented`.
 If it has, close the issue.
 If it has not, ask the issue contact to both update the KEP status field and close the Enhancement issue once the update PR has merged.
-- Find [Issues labeled `tracked/yes`](https://github.com/kubernetes/enhancements/issues?q=is%3Aopen+is%3Aissue+label%3Atracked%2Fyes) and change to `tracked/no` until the Enhancement is ready to be tracked for the upcoming release.
 - Find [Issues labeled `lead-opted-in`](https://github.com/kubernetes/enhancements/issues?q=+is%3Aissue+label%3Alead-opted-in+) and remove the `lead-opted-in` label from all issues.
 Enhancements must be explicitly opted into each release.
 - Close previous milestone by ensuring that there are no open issues/PRs in that milestone.
 - Gather Shadows to have them read this handbook and give expectations on what the process looks like and their particular role.
 If possible, try to schedule a call with the shadows to get them accustomed to the team.
 This helps as a great team building exercise.